Tacoma Mall: History

 The mall opened on October 13, 1965.
 Another former anchor was Liberty House, which opened in 1974 (briefly Liberty House/Rhodes, with the Rhodes name later dropped, later Frederick & Nelson, then Mervyn's), which was demolished for the current location of Nordstrom, which relocated from an anchor that was originally Nordstrom Best, with the Best name-dropped in 1972, and expanded from 55,000 square feet to 134,000 square feet in 1983, in 2008.
 The former Nordstrom was divided into Sephora, Apple Store, and Forever 21 in 2010.
 Forever 21 relocated to a smaller location in 2016, and the former location became a Dick's Sporting Goods in 2017.

 On May 31, 2018, it was announced that Sears would be closing as part of a plan to close 72 stores nationwide.
 The store closed on September 2, 2018.

 Simon Property Group plans to redevelop portions of the mall to add more retail spaces that face outward in the former Sears space; the concept is similar to lifestyle centers and would include a through-street between several tenant buildings.

+In December 2024, Simon had announced a multi million dollar renovation to the Tacoma Mall with new flooring, a new play structure, a new food court, new lighting, and refreshed mall entrances in order to keep the mall up to Simon’s current standards.